IMMM-SFA/tell/paper/paper.md

 In contrast, `tell` is a meta-model made up of an aggregation of individual MLP models for 54 BAs.
 `tell` covers the entire CONUS so that its output can be flexibly aggregated as input to a grid operations model in any of three U.S. grid interconnections.
-Finally, `tell` is based entirely on publicly available data and is being released as an extensively documented open-source code base so that it can be freely and easily reused by others.
+Finally, `tell` is based entirely on publicly available, open data and is being released as an extensively documented open-source code base so that it can be freely and easily reused by others.
 While `tell` is designed for 54 BAs in the CONUS and relies on the GCAM-USA model, the core MLP modeling approach could be readily adapted to work in other regions with adequate historical data.